-For any gaming smartphone, audio is quite important if not the most important.
+For any gaming smartphone, audio is quite essential, if not the most important.
 The ROG Phone II offers stereo sound, thanks to the dual front-firing speakers, placed above and below the display.
-The audio from the phone is quite loud and it’s even louder while Outdoor Mode is enabled.
-Normally, while playing games or just watching videos on YouTube, when the volume is turned all the way up, it’s damn loud, so loud that someone from the other room can figure out what’s going on.
+The audio from the phone is quite loud, and it’s even louder while Outdoor Mode is enabled.
+Usually, while playing games or just watching videos on YouTube, when the volume turned up, it’s damn loud, so loud that someone from the other room can figure out what’s going on.
 The loudspeakers produce sound with an ample amount of bass and with perfect treble levels.
-The audio output via the 3.5mm headphone jack is good as well, but it’s not the best I have experienced.
+The audio output via the 3.5mm headphone jack is sound as well, but it’s not the best I have experienced.
 While the outdoor mode is turned on, the bass levels are cut down the treble is boosted, making the phone ring distinctively loud, but I wouldn’t recommend using it at all.

 In terms of security features, the ASUS ROG Phone II comes with a lot of options, but they aren’t something extraordinary.
-Of course, there are the conventional ways to lock the phone using pattern, PIN and password.
+Of course, there are the conventional ways to lock the phone using pattern, PIN, and password.
 In terms of biometric authentication, the phone uses the in-display fingerprint scanner placed under the display on the front.
-I’m not a fan of in-display scanners, rather I prefer a scanner on the back but it just worked fine.
-Here’s a short demo, just ignore that nasty keyboard of mine!
+I’m not a fan of in-display scanners, instead, I prefer a scanner on the back, but it just worked fine.
+Here’s a short demo, ignore that nasty keyboard of mine!

-Also, there is face unlock but the face unlock is totally dependant on the front-facing camera and the phone doesn’t come with cool tech like dot projector or IR scanner, anything like that to offer the most secure face unlocking experience.
-The Face Unlock works fine even in dim lighting conditions and off-angle, but just like even manufacturers advise, I would also say that it’s better to stick to the fingerprint scanner, along with a pattern, PIN or password.
+Also, there is face unlock, but the face unlock dependant on the front-facing camera, and the phone doesn’t come with cool tech like dot projector or IR scanner, anything like that to offer the most secure face unlocking experience.
+The Face Unlock works fine even in dim lighting conditions and off-angle.
+Still, just like even manufacturers advise, I would also say that it’s better to stick to the fingerprint scanner, along with a pattern, PIN, or password.

 ASUS has dropped the heavy modded ZenUI since the company launched the ASUS 6Z.
 And with the ROG II as well, the company keeps the same tradition alive, cutting down many customized elements within the OS and going for a clean close to Stock Android look.
 Of course, ASUS has added all its exclusive gaming features in the software, but there are many other useful features added to the phone’s OS.

-There is also an option to clone apps, sweet I would say as users get a ton of options like that on a Custom UI while enjoying Stock Android-like experience.
-Interestingly, despite Google has disabled call recording in Android 9 Pie, on the ROG Phone II, ASUS has added that.
+There is also an option to clone apps, sweet I would say as users get a ton of opportunities like that on a Custom UI while enjoying Stock Android-like experience.
+Interestingly, even though Google has disabled call recording in Android 9 Pie, on the ROG Phone II, ASUS has added that.

 ASUS ROG Phone II goes beyond any other flagships when it comes to battery.
-The phone packs a massive 6000mAh battery which can easily last for two days under intense use.
+The phone packs a massive 6000mAh battery, which can easily last for two days under intense use.
 And for regular users, the phone can last even up to three days on a single full charge.
-I was playing games, using social media a lot, listening to songs and making quite a few phone calls every day but I never had to plug the phone by the evening, nor even when I’m going to bed.
-The phone also supports Quick Charge 4.0 and it takes just around two hours to get almost fully charged.
+I was playing games, using social media a lot, listening to songs, and making quite a few phone calls every day, but I never had to plug the phone by the evening, nor even when I’m going to bed.
+The phone also supports Quick Charge 4.0, and it takes just around two hours to get almost fully charged.
 I can’t tell the exact time it takes for reaching from 0% to 100% because I never charged it fully.
-However, it just takes an hour to get more than 50% battery which is enough for one day of use.
-Another good thing about the phone is that when you charged it fully, you can charge another phone using it.
+However, it just takes an hour to get more than 50% battery, which is enough for one day of use.
+Another good thing about the phone is that when you charged it entirely, you can charge another phone using it.
 It’s like having a mini-phone cum power bank in your pocket.

 Pricing & Availability

 The ASUS ROG Phone II is priced at Rs.
-37,999 for the 8GB RAM and 128GB storage variant.
-This configuration is enough for most gamers, as well as normal users in my opinion.
-The pricing for this variant is just perfect but if you’re someone who is looking for something beyond this configuration, there is also another variant with 12GB of RAM and 512GB onboard storage.
+37,999 for the 8GB RAM and 128GB storage variants.
+This configuration is enough for most gamers, as well as regular users, in my opinion.
+The pricing for this variant is just perfect, but if you’re someone who is looking for something beyond this configuration, there is also another variant with 12GB of RAM and 512GB onboard storage.
 That variant is priced at Rs.
-59,999 and it’s an overkill, I would say.
+59,999, and it’s an overkill, I would say.
 I would strictly recommend the base variant only.
-The ROG Phone II is available for purchase only on Flipkart, however, the availability depends on whether the product is in stock or not.
+The ROG Phone II is available for purchase exclusively on Flipkart.
+However, the availability depends on whether the product is in stock or not.